SwissLife-OSS/Confix/README.md

 ## Override Configuration
 ### Environments
-By default, the environment config is taken from the `.confixrc` or the `.confix.repository`.
+By default, the environment config is taken from the `.confixrc` or the `.confix.solution`.
 To override environments, on a project level, you'll need to use the `environments` property in the `.confix.project` file.
 This property is an array of strings, with each string representing an environment.

 The environment that you specify in this list, will be enabled for this project.
 If you leave the property away, all environments are active.